spring-projects/spring-data-rest/README.md

 can add this JAR file (and any other application dependencies) to the exporter WAR file's `WEB-INF/lib` directory.

-Somewhere in the Spring configuration files you need to define a bean called "baseUri" that is a `java.net.URI` and is the fully-qualified URI in which the exporter servlet has been deployed.
-In the case of the sample below, the servlet is deployed to a context path of `/data`.
-Using the default host and port settings, this yields a `baseUri` of `http://localhost:8080/data`.
-You'll want to change this to reflect your deployment configuration.

 ### Sample Configuration

 The configuration used in testing looks like this: